Harry Kewell: Management career

-Following his retirement, Kewell worked with junior players through his academy in Australia for a few months, and in 2015 he successfully completed his UEFA B and A licenses.
+Following his retirement, Kewell worked with junior players through his academy in Australia for a few months, and in 2015 he successfully completed his UEFA B and A licences.

 Watford

 On 23 July 2015, Kewell was appointed head coach of the Watford Under-21 team.
 On 10 August 2015, Kewell coached his first game for the club, ending in a 0–0 draw at Sheffield Wednesday.

 Crawley Town

 On 23 May 2017, Kewell was appointed head coach of League Two club Crawley Town, becoming the first Australian to coach a professional English side.
 Warren Feeney was appointed assistant manager to Kewell.
 Kewell's managerial debut on 5 August was a 3–1 home loss to Port Vale.
-Kewell guided Crawley Town to a 14th place finish in League Two, with his most successful spell consisting of 10 league wins in 14 league games between 9 December 2017 and 17 February 2018.
-Kewell left Crawley Town after six games into the 2018–19 season to take over at Notts County with Crawley 14th in League Two.
+Kewell guided Crawley Town to a 14th-place finish in League Two, with his most successful spell consisting of 10 wins in 14 league games between 9 December 2017 and 17 February 2018.
+Six games into the 2018–19 season, with Crawley sitting 14th in League Two, Kewell left to take over at Notts County.